pete-machine/torchbricks/README.md

 To demonstrate the the concepts of TorchBricks, we will first specify some dummy parts used of a regular image recognition model:
 A preprocessor, a backbone and a head (in this case a classifier).
-*Note: Don't worry about the actually implementation of these modules -they are just dummy examples.*
+*Note: Don't worry about the actually implementation of these modules - they are just dummy examples.*

 ```python
 from typing import Tuple, Any